learn-co-curriculum/curriculum-guide-for-contractors/structuring-your-readme.md

 end
 ```

-*This method, when called, will print out to the terminal, the string `"Hi, Ruby programmer!"`.*
+*This method, when called, will print out to the terminal the string `"Hi, Ruby programmer!"`.*

 *As amazing as this method is, it's still pretty literal.
-It hard-codes, or directly specifies, name of the person we are greeting as `"Ruby programmer"`.* *If we wanted to build a method that can greet anyone, even Python programmers, we'd have to re-implement the majority of the original logic from `greeting`:*
+It hard-codes, or directly specifies, the name of the person we are greeting as `"Ruby programmer"`.
+If we wanted to build a method that can greet anyone, even Python programmers, we'd have to re-implement the majority of the original logic from `#greeting`:*

 ```ruby
 def greeting_python